- ABMS Certification:

 Division Head, Pediatrics Cardiology

 G. Paul Matherne, MD, is a pediatric cardiologist and treats adults with congenital heart disease.
-He is vice chair of clinical affairs in the Department of Pediatrics and is the associate chief medical officer for UVA Children's Hospital.
-Dr. Matherne previously served as associate chair for research and vice chair for clinical affairs at UVA, as well as the division director of pediatric cardiology and medical director of the UVA Children’s Hospital Heart Center for nine years.
+He is vice chair of clinical affairs in the Department of Pediatrics and is the associate chief medical officer for UVA Children's.
+Dr. Matherne previously served as associate chair for research and vice chair for clinical affairs at UVA, as well as the division director of pediatric cardiology and medical director of the UVA Children’s Heart Center for nine years.
 A nearly 30-year faculty member of UVA, Dr. Matherne is the Dammann Professor of Pediatrics.
 He is board-certified in pediatrics and pediatric cardiology.

 Dr. Matherne was born in Lafayette, LA, and grew up in Texas.
 He attended Texas A&M University for both undergraduate and medical school, and then completed his pediatric residency at the University of Oklahoma and pediatric cardiology fellowship at the University of Iowa.